peterbuoy/abyssal-discord-bot/README.md

 # Starting the Bots
 Development: `npm start`

-This uses ts-node-dev to start the bot up for production.
+This uses ts-node-dev to start the bot up for development.
 This is memory intensive so *do not* do this on the production server.

 Production: `npm run compile`